bitwarden/help/_articles/features/folders.md

 {% callout info %}
 If you're a member of an Organization, **Collections** will be shown below your Folders in the Filters menu.

-There are similarities between Folders and Collections. **Folders are only for your Personal Vault and unique to you**, where Collections are shared between members of Organizations.
+There are similarities between Folders and Collections. **Folders organize your Personal Vault** (but can include [shared items]({{site.baseurl}}/article/share-to-a-collection/)) and are unique to you, where Collections are shared between members of Organizations.
 {% endcallout %}

 ## Delete a folder